aws-samples/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 1. Navigate to the `worker` subdirectory.
 2. Run `docker build -t satcomp-mallob:worker .`  This Dockerfile adds scripts necessary to use Mallob as the worker node in a distributed solver to the generated image.

+Q: Suppose I want to change the directory or network name for the run_parallel and run_cloud scripts.
+How do I do this?

+A: The two variables to change are:
+- `DOCKER_NETWORK`.
+Name of the docker bridge network.
+The default is  `mallob-test`, which will work with the `network create` command in the previous section.
+- `HOST_RUNDIR`.
+Name of the host directory that will be mounted in the docker run directory. _Note: This should be an absolute pathname and it must be updated for your filesystem._ This directory will be mounted in the docker container and enables you to persist information over multiple docker container sessions.
+We have placed an `experiment` directory inside `runner` that you can use to begin.

+These are both documented in the script files.

 Q: After a while, I have lots of old versions of Docker images that are taking up disk space that I no longer need.
 How do I get rid of them?